Speaking about my developer job, to me the word "opportunity" means only four things:

 - there will be a lot of work to do in a short amount of time;

-- the Company will provide your work for free;
+- the Company will give your work for free;

-- the firm will not switch to our Company.
+- in the end, the firm will not switch to our Company.